Inheritance of Properties of Spectra: First applications

-\begin{theorem}[``going-down''] Let $f\colon A\to B$ be a differential homomorphism of Keigher rings.
-Suppose that $B$ is integral domain, $f(A)$ is integrally closed, and $B$ is integral over $A$.
-Then $f$ has the going-down property for differential ideals. \end{theorem} \begin{proof} From going-down theorem~\cite[chapter~5, sec.~3, th.~5.16]{AM} it follows that $f$ has the going-down property.
-Now we apply statement~\ref{prop_lemma}. \end{proof}
+\begin{theorem}[``going-down''] Suppose that $f\colon A\to B$ is a differential homomorphism of Keigher rings, $B$ is an integral domain, $f(A)$ is integrally closed, and $B$ is integral over $A$.
+Then $f$ has the going-down property for differential ideals. \end{theorem} \begin{proof} It follows from the going-down theorem~\cite[Chap.~5, Sec.~3, Theorem~5.16]{AM} that $f$ has the going-down property.
+According to Statement~\ref{prop_lemma}, $f$ has the going-down property for differential ideals. \end{proof}

-These results appeared in~\cite{Tr} but in the case of Ritt algebras.
+Proofs of these two theorems for the case of Ritt algebras are contained in~\cite{Tr}.

-Previous results are not the most interesting case.
-The most interesting case is the case of differentially finitely generated algebras over a field of characteristic zero.
-But to advance in our theory we need a special technique for such algebras.
-This technique will be discussed in the next section.
+The going-up and going-down theorems are not the most interesting applications of the pairs of properties specified above.
+The most interesting case is that of differentially finitely generated algebra over a field of characteristic zero.
+To deal with them, we need a special mechanism for reducing differential problems to nondifferential ones; such a mechanism is presented in the nest section.